dealing with depersonalization and derealization disorder: living in a constant dreamstate

-It was the days I learned to laugh again, the days I performed and made jokes, empathized and cried… that I realized how little this mental illness actually effected me.
+It was the days I learned to laugh again, the days I’ve laughed the hardest, the times I’ve empathized with friends and lovers and cried myself to points of exhaustion… that I realized how little this mental illness actually effects me.

 I used to define myself as incapable of living life.
 But really, it was merely the thoughts convincing me.

-I’m growing older, and I’m realizing that your perspective of reality marks the way you live life.
+I’m growing older, and I’m realizing how much perspective marks the way you live life.
 If you see the world as a cynical Sally and everything you ever come across is perceived in a pessimistic way, the magnitude of a bad encounter will set the stage for the rest of your day.. and maybe even your life… where something slightly off would feel as though the world were being shaken.